christianautom8/ai-sop-execution-engine/README.md

 ## Documentation

-Additional documentation is available inside the `docs` folder.
+Additional documentation is available in the `docs` folder.

 - Architecture
 - Workflow Breakdown